UvrABC endonuclease

 UvrABC endonuclease is a multienzyme complex in bacteria involved in DNA repair by nucleotide excision repair, and it is, therefore, sometimes called an excinuclease.
-This UvrABC repair process, sometimes called the short-patch process, involves the removal of twelve nucleotides where a genetic mutation has occurred followed by a DNA polymerase, replacing these aberrant nucleotides with the correct nucleotides and completing the DNA repair.
+This UvrABC repair process, sometimes called the short-patch process, involves the removal of twelve nucleotides where a DNA damage has occurred followed by a DNA polymerase, replacing these aberrant nucleotides with the correct nucleotides and completing the DNA repair.
 The subunits for this enzyme are encoded in the uvrA, uvrB, and uvrC genes.
 This enzyme complex is able to repair many different types of damage, including cyclobutyl dimer formation.